Wisconsin kayaker turned himself in after officials say he faked his death and fled to Eastern Europe

 Borgwardt appeared in court Wednesday and said he could not afford an attorney and offered to represent himself.
 Circuit Court Judge Mark T. Slate reminded the defendant he has the right to a court-appointed attorney and could request one if needed.

 Slate entered a not guilty plea on Borgwardt’s behalf and ordered a $500 signature bond.
-When asked about setting a bond, Borgwardt said, “I have $20 in my wallet.
-That’s what I have.”
+Borgwardt has since bonded out of jail and is expected back in court on January 13, online court records show.

 If convicted of the obstruction charge, Borgwardt faces a maximum penalty of a $10,000 fine and nine months in jail, Judge Slate said.